 Skills Learning focuses on improving an individual's skills to progress into or within employment.
-Skills Learning is supported by the single Adult Skills Budget (ASB), which is used for flexible and responsive provision to learners and employers in the workplace and classroom, delivering qualifications, units and other learning aims.
+Skills Learning is supported by the ASF, which is used for flexible and responsive provision to learners and employers in the workplace and classroom, delivering qualifications, units and other learning aims.
 Skills Learning targets both the unemployed and those in employment with low skills levels that restrict their progression.
 Skills Learning can include English, maths and wider literacy qualifications, employability qualifications, Apprenticeships, Traineeships, language qualifications, construction site readiness and a wide range of professional development qualifications.

-Universal Learning in its broadest sense is community based and outreach learning opportunities to support adults of different ages and backgrounds to gain a new skill, reconnect with learning, follow an interest or simply to stay engaged in active learning.
-West Berkshire Council uses the Community Learning public funded subsidy to contribute towards delivery costs of supported universal programmes to ensure learning opportunities are accessible to all.
-Providers deliver a broad and balanced Universal Learning offer with courses that improve confidence and well-being in addition to offering leisure opportunities that could include upholstery, modern foreign languages, ballroom dancing, cooking, music, drama, photography, family history or creative writing.
+Tailored Learning in its broadest sense is community based and outreach learning opportunities to support adults of different ages and backgrounds to gain a new skill, reconnect with learning, follow an interest or simply to stay engaged in active learning.
+West Berkshire Council uses the ASF to contribute towards delivery costs of supported Tailored Learning programmes to ensure learning opportunities are accessible to all.
+Providers deliver a broad and balanced Tailored Learning offer with courses that improve confidence and well-being in addition to offering opportunities that improve skills as a pathway to employment.